gridcoin-community/Gridcoin-Research/README.md

 Branching strategy
 ==================

-Gridcoin uses three branches to ensure stability without slowing down the pace of the daily development activities; development, staging and master.
+Gridcoin uses four branches to ensure stability without slowing down the pace of the daily development activities; development, staging, master and hotfix.

 The *development* branch is used for day-to-day activities.
 It is the most active branch and is where pull requests go by default.
 This branch may contain